 Several factors come into play in achieving visually desirable site design, including how well the regulations are developed in terms of the elements of review within a site plan review law; the specificity of standards under a special use permit regulation; the extent of discretionary authority granted to the reviewing board; the diligence and consistence of the reviewing board in applying the regulations and setting conditions, especially over time; the enforcement of conditions; and the amount of turnover in the membership of the board.
 Along the proposed byway, there are both specific sites and longer roadside sections that illustrate less-than-desirable outcomes in terms of context sensitive design.
 Conversely, many developed sites along the proposed byway and in the Catskill Region accomplish the right balance or exhibit characteristics that are in keeping with the byway's nature.
 Both desirable and less-desirable examples help emphasize how local site plan and special use permit review have a direct impact on the quality of the visual environment.
 Elements of review such as landscaping, access management, signage, lighting, architecture, and building materials all have individual and collective influence on improved site design and, by extension, the overall appearance along the byway.

-The Collaborative will explore opportunities to help improve the appearance of roadside development, including:

-- Undertake a corridor-wide inventory and analysis of current land use regulations, including details such as the elements of site plan review, special use permit standards, and enforcement provisions.
+The Collaborative will explore opportunities to help improve the appearance of roadside development, including: - Undertake a corridor-wide inventory and analysis of current land use regulations, including details such as the elements of site plan review, special use permit standards, and enforcement provisions.
 Similarities and differences can be compared across communities and districts in an effort to identify which practices might be more effective and could inform enhancement of existing land use tools.
 This action may be dependent on funding resources. - Collaborative communities can coordinate training sessions between local planning boards, county planning departments, the Catskill Center, or other partners.
 These training sessions should focus on site plan, special use permit review, overlay zoning, and other design related topics.
-These sessions should - offer state-required credit, incorporate visual examples from the Catskill Region and illustrative local laws from other communities.
-Sessions could also feature guest speakers and educators on additional topics such as access management and historic preservation. - Design guidelines, both local and corridorwide, should be considered.
+These sessions should offer state-required credit, incorporate visual examples from the Catskill Region and illustrative local laws from other communities.
+Sessions could also feature guest speakers and educators on additional topics such as access management and historic preservation.
+Design guidelines, both local and corridorwide, should be considered.
 Illustrated design guidelines can build on the positive qualities of the corridor; facilitate project review and the interaction between board and applicant; be incorporated into practice as either regulatory or non-regulatory, and serve to retain the appearance and function of the corridor over time.
 Experience has demonstrated that land developers and review boards can more easily reach mutual solutions if they are illustrated.
+Scenic Views Tools for the protection of the scenery that reflects the intrinsic qualities of the byway are considered within three areas, each contributing to an overall strategy: Encouraging Growth in Hamlets, Viewshed Inventory and Analysis, and the Role of Land Use Tools.
+As with other strategies, any effective implementation should be grounded in home rule and build upon the connections between the shared qualities along the entire byway.
+And both increased appreciation of scenic resources and greater awareness of the link between scenery (along with recreation and tourism) and the economy will gather further support for the strategy.